yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 **Objective-C versus Swift:** This step is the same for both languages.

-Section 3 - Introduction to Objective-C (100 points)
+Section 3 - Introduction to Objective-C and Swift (100 points) --
---

 In this section, you will be introduced to Object-Oriented Programming and collection-types in Swift through the implementation of basic Abstract Data Types (ADT) and simple graph algorithms.
-As these algorithms may be relevant to future problem sets, you are advised to design your solutions in a generic and reusable way so that you can reuse these earlier work in the coming weeks.
+As these algorithms may be relevant to future problem sets, you are advised to design your solutions in a generic and reusable way so that you can reuse your earlier work in the coming weeks.

-### Problem 1: Collections in Swift (10 points)
+### Problem 1: Swift Collections (10 points)

 Swift provides two main collection types, known as arrays and dictionaries.
+Swift's collections are homogenous, meaning all elements in the collection are of the same type.

-- **Arrays** describes an ordered list of objects *of the same type* where each object may be accessed by an index.
+- **Arrays** describes an ordered list of objects, accessed by an index.

-- **Dictionaries** store unordered collections of values *of the same type*, which can be referenced and looked up using a unique identifier, also known as a key.
+- **Dictionaries** store unordered collections of values, which are referenced using a unique identifier, also known as a **key**.

-These collections can either be mutable or immutable upon declaration (using `var` for mutable objects and `let` for immutable objects).
+These collections can either be mutable or immutable, depending on whether `var` or  `let` is used in the declaration.

-Keys in `Dictionary` may be any instance of an `AnyObject`.
-Which selector does `Dictionary` use to test for the uniqueness of keys?  **(10 points)**
+`Dictionary` keys are must conform to the `Hashable` protocol.
+Why is this necessary?  **(10 points)**

-### Problem 2: Standard Data Structures (30 points) ###
+### Problem 2: Simple Abstract Data Structures (30 points) ###

-Swift does not provide Stacks and Queues ADTs natively.
+Swift does not provide Stack and Queue ADTs.
 Your task is to implement a generic LIFO stack, and a generic FIFO queue.

 **Fork** the Problem Set 1 repository into your account on Bitbucket ([https://bitbucket.org/cs3217/cs3217-problem-set-1](https://bitbucket.org/cs3217/cs3217-problem-set-1)) and **clone** it into your computer to begin working.

 The Xcode project that you would have just cloned contained some unit tests.
-We will be using this driver program to grade your assignment automatically.
+We will be adding our private test cases, and then running the resulting set of test cases to automatically grade your program.

 #### Property Lists ####

 [Property lists](http://en.wikipedia.org/wiki/Property_list), also called "plists", are text files that store serialised objects.
-They store basic data types such as Strings, Numbers, and Boolean values, but are also capable of representing dates, arrays, dictionaries, and binary data (encoded as Base64 ASCII).
+They store basic data types such as Strings, Numbers, and Boolean values, but are also capable of representing dates, arrays, dictionaries, and binary data (in Base-64 Encoding).

 #### Running the Compiled Binary ####